avivharuzi/imdb-api/README.md

 # imdb-api
-search for movies you like
+search for movies and series you like